Wikimedia-Sverige/project-start/README.md

 This bot adds initial information at the start of year for Wikimedia Sverige.
 It adds projects and year pages to our wiki (https://se.wikimedia.org) and to the Mediawiki Phabricator (https://phabricator.wikimedia.org).
-It runs with Python 3.
+It runs with Python 3.8.

 # Installation
 Install required libraries with pip:

-`$ pip install -r requirements.txt`
+`pip install -r requirements.txt`

 # Configuration
 A configuration file, `config.yaml` by default, is needed to run. `config.yaml.sample` has comments documenting the various parameters and can be used as a template.